Best Filipino Snacks – 30 Best Philippine Snacks

 Image courtesy of Flickr -Philippine snacks

-Turon is primarily made with saba, a type of banana, wrapped in a thin wrapper then deep-fried with lots of brown sugar.
+Turon is primarily made with saba, a type of banana, wrapped in a thin wrapper and then deep-fried with lots of brown sugar.
 Some turon variations have langka or jackfruit too.

 HOW TO PARTNER YOUR FILIPINO SNACKS